A Study of TAK-676 and TAK-676 in Combination With Pembrolizumab in Adults With Advanced Solid Tumors

 - Oxygen saturation less than (<) 92 percent (%) on room air at screening or during C1D1 predose assessment.

-- Treated with other STING agonists/antagonist and TLR agonists within the past 6 months.
+- Treated with other STING agonists/antagonist and toll-like receptors agonists within the past 6 months.

 - Active vaping within 90 days of C1D1 of study drug(s).